Skip to main content

 The principal amount of your Canada Apprentice Loan outstanding at any time, together with all interest on this amount.

-This is a functional limitation, caused by a physical or mental impairment that restricts the ability of a person to perform the daily activities necessary to participate in an apprenticeship program or the labour force and that is expected to remain with them for their expected life.
+Any impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment – or a functional limitation – that restricts the ability of a person to perform the daily activities necessary to participate in an apprenticeship program or in the labour force and that is expected to remain with the person for the person’s expected life.

 A person who has been given permanent resident status by immigrating to Canada, but is not a Canadian citizen.
 Permanent residents are citizens of other countries.